tobijahu/one-time-access/README.md

 At the moment weblinks can be found at the log files.
 Which may be enhanced soon.
 So currently the usecase is dedicated to a single user or the administrator only.

 ## Installation
-First install the deamon script on your server.
-Then install the client script on your client machine.
+First make sure your server meets the above requirements.
+Then follow the instructions in the below sections.

+The following files are supposed to be on your _server_.
+Instructions can be found at the below section __Install the deamon__.
+* ota-deamon.conf
+* ota-deamon.sh
+* ota-print-link.sh

+The following files are supposed to be on your _client machine_.
+* ota-ssh-client.conf
+* ota-ssh-client.sh
+Those are the client script and its configuration file.
+Installation instructions can be found at the below section __Install the client script for ssh__.

 ### Install the deamon
 Clone the repository to your current directory using git (alternatively download the .zip-archive).